Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Mermaid Gin

 Have you ever seen a more beautiful bottle?
-The net zero Isle of Wight Distillery has created a vessel just as gorgeous as the booze you'll find within it.
+The net-zero Isle of Wight Distillery has created a vessel just as gorgeous as the booze you'll find within it.
 These stunningly sculpted mermaid-tail bottles are exclusively made from sustainable materials and are totally plastic free.
-They've decorated each glass bottle with biodegradable paint and they feature an all-natural cork with a wooden top and a paper seal.
-The gin itself has rock samphire as its lead botanical, known locally as ‘mermaid’s kiss’.
-This aromatic succulent clings to the cliffs surrounding the Island, so the team don't have to travel far to get it.
+Each glass bottle is decorated with biodegradable paint and features an all-natural cork with a wooden top and paper seal.
+The gin itself has rock samphire as its lead botanical, known locally as "mermaid’s kiss".
+This aromatic succulent clings to the cliffs surrounding the island, so the team don't have to travel far to get it.
 Another win for the planet.

 isleofwightdistillery.com